 Ditch bottled dressing and add a fun kick to your next salad with this quick and spicy Sriracha Vinaigrette.
-Easily customized for your heat, oil and sweetness level preferences!
+The recipe comes together fast (60 seconds!) and it’s easy to customize for the level of fiery heat and sugary sweetness that YOU want.

-About the customizing…when it comes to vinaigrette’s it seems there are two camps: high oil or high vinegar.
-We’re a high vinegar house especially when it’s a light clean flavored white balsamic vinegar (We ♥ you Trader Joe’s).
+We’re a high vinegar house.
+Especially when it’s a light and clean flavored white balsamic vinegar.
+(We ♥ you Trader Joe’s)

 If you prefer more oil, up the olive oil to 4 tablespoons and reduce the vinegar down to 2 or 3 tablespoons.
 Play around with the ratios until you find your sweet spot.